Globeducate´s commitment to Eco-Schools

 Learning to be change-makers

 Younger children are empowered from an early age to participate in eco-action activities, building up to Middle Years curriculum-linked activities and to Secondary students leading the school's Eco-Action Plan and developing the Eco-Code to support change-making.

 Each school has its own teacher coordinator who leads on our global agenda projects and oversees the Eco-Schools accreditation and journey.
 These teachers also meet regularly with others in this role, online, to share good practice and to inspire and learn from each other.

-In 2022, half of our schools are already certified Eco-Schools and our other schools are on the Eco-School accreditation journey.
+In 2024, more than half of our schools are already certified Eco-Schools and our other schools are on the Eco-School accreditation journey.

 Hands-on learning in Globeducate schools

 The Eco-Schools committees in different parts of the world have shared fantastic projects, from beekeeping on the school rooftop garden in Toronto to a project supporting street children in the Democratic Republic of Congo, Sunga Bana, started by Hattemer students in France.
 In Portugal, students worked with a local artist to create art installations of marine mammals made with plastic.
 In Spain the President of Eco-Escuelas visited our schools and spoke to students about the differences they can make, and in Canada and India, Eco-Schools met with our Chief Academic Officers.

 Since our Globeducate Agenda launched in 2020, RIS Rome's Eco-School activities were recognised by global international education awards The PIEoneer Awards, being shortlisted for the Sustainability International Impact Award, and most recently, in 2023, Agora Portals International School in Spain is a Top Ten shortlist finalist of The World´s Best Schools Prize for Environmental Action.